MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-jul-2024.md

 - **Windows Presentation Foundation (WPF)**.
 A malformed Human Interface Device (HID) descriptor causes WPF to stop responding.

 - **Handwriting panels and touch keyboards**.
-They do not appear when you use the tablet pen.
+They don't appear when you use the tablet pen.

 - ***HKLM\Software\Microsoft\Windows\DWM ForceDisableModeChangeAnimation (REG_DWORD)***.
 This is a new registry key.
 When you set its value to `1` (or a non-zero number), it turns off the display mode change animation.
-If the value is `0` or the key does not exist, the animation is set to on.
+If the value is `0` or the key doesn't exist, the animation is set to on.

 - **Remote Desktop MultiPoint Server**.
 A race condition causes the service to stop responding.

 - **Windows Local Administrator Password Solution (LAPS)**.
-Post Authentication Actions (PAA) do not occur at the end of the grace period.
+Post Authentication Actions (PAA) don't occur at the end of the grace period.
 Instead, they occur at restart.

 For more information about security vulnerabilities, see the [Security Update Guide](https://portal.msrc.microsoft.com/security-guidance) and the [July 2024 Security Updates](https://msrc.microsoft.com/update-guide/releaseNote/2024-Jul).